 Health and Wellbeing Board

-The Derbyshire Health and Wellbeing Board's job is to set priorities to improve health and wellbeing in Derbyshire and to ensure services provided by local NHS services, ourselves and other healthcare providers work effectively together.
+The Derbyshire Health and Wellbeing Board sets priorities to improve health and wellbeing in Derbyshire and to make sure services provided by local NHS services, ourselves and other healthcare providers work effectively together.

 Joint Strategic Needs Assessment

 The Joint Strategic Needs Assessment (JSNA) reports on the health and wellbeing needs of people in Derbyshire.
-It brings together data on local health and wellbeing needs and looks ahead at emerging challenges and any future needs.
+It brings together data on local needs and looks ahead at emerging challenges in the future.
 This information then guides the planning and commissioning of health and wellbeing services within Derbyshire.

 Director of Public Health annual reports